 Both sides of St. George controversy to attend status hearing, Thursday

-BATON ROUGE - Lawyers representing both sides of the controversial incorporation of St. George will meet with judges, Thursday at 9:30 a.m.
+BATON ROUGE - Attorneys representing both sides of the controversial incorporation of St. George met with judges, Thursday at 9:30 a.m.

+The meeting took place in closed chambers and was used to schedule a public hearing, which will take place the day before Mardi Gras.

 Last month, Mayor-President Sharon Weston Broome and two private citizens filed a lawsuit to block the incorporation.